panda-re/panda/docs/devel/tcg-plugins.rst

   160          1      0
   135          1      0

+- tests/plugins/qpp_srv.c & tests/plugins/qpp_client.c

+These plugins demonstrate QPP interactions.
+The qpp_srv plugin defines a few exported functions and its own callback which are then imported and used by the qpp_client plugin.
+The qpp_client plugin registers its own function to run on qpp_srv's defined callback.
+The tests for these plugins are modified as both plugins must be loaded in order to work.

 - contrib/plugins/hotblocks.c

 The hotblocks plugin allows you to examine the where hot paths of